msgalenwhite/wedding-site/README.md

 NOTE: I do not own Dominion!
 I am using a game that I love to help me learn more about programming

+ALSO NOTE: This is a practice project, and as such will contain comments/notes for my own knowledge.
+If I submit a finished/final version of this project, I will of course clean out my note-taking

 ## Setup

 From your project directory, run the following: